webfactory/docker-psalm/README.md

 `docker run -it --rm --init -v $(pwd):/app --entrypoint=psalm-plugin ghcr.io/webfactory/psalm`, possibly followed by `psalm-plugin` arguments and options.

+### Using a Cache for Psalm

+If you want to use Psalm's caching feature to speed up analysis, mount a directory or Docker volume at `/cache`.

+For example, run `docker run -it --rm --init -v $(pwd):/app -v $HOME/.cache:/cache ghcr.io/webfactory/psalm ...`

 ## Building the Image yourself

 Review and/or tweak the `Dockerfile` as necessary.